-If your child is going away to school and is listed on your auto insurance policy, it’s time to give your auto insurer a call.
+If your child is going away to post-secondary school and is listed on your auto insurance policy, it’s time to give your auto insurer a call.
 It’s a call worth making as it could lead to a lower auto insurance rate.

 Student discounts help parents save

-- Student Away from Home DiscountIf your college-bound student is attending school in another city or province, they won’t be driving your car nearly as much.
-Their time behind the wheel will be limited to holidays, school breaks and the occasional trip home for the weekend.
-As a result, many insurers offer a discount that could save you up to 50 per cent of the premium you’re paying for listing them on your policy.
+Student Away from Home Discount: If your college-bound student attends school in another city or province, they won’t be driving your car nearly as much.
+Their time behind the wheel will be limited to holidays, school breaks, and the occasional trip home for the weekend.
+As a result, many insurers offer a discount that could save you up to 50 percent of the premium you’re paying for listing them on your policy.

 Good Student Discount: As the proud parent of a college or university student, keep in mind that their good grades are worth bragging about—especially since it may result in a discount.
-If available, a Good Student discount could save you up to five per cent.
+If available, a Good Student discount could save you up to five percent.

-Driver’s Training DiscountIf your student is a newly licensed driver who hasn’t taken an approved driver’s training course, it might be worth adding one more class to their schedule.
+Driver’s Training Discount: If your student is a newly licensed driver who hasn’t taken an approved driver’s training course, it might be worth adding one more class to their schedule.
 You could save hundreds of dollars each year in premiums, for typically up to three years, after your child has successfully passed a driver’s training course.

 If your child is taking one of your cars to school, or you’re planning on buying them one to get around campus (and to classes on time), a call to your auto insurer should still be in the books.
 If the vehicle is in your name, you can list it on your existing auto insurance policy to take advantage of multi-vehicle discounts.

 Are your premiums making the grade?
+Give your auto insurer a pop quiz to find out.
 Compare auto insurance quotes today to see if you could be paying less.
-On average, InsuranceHotline.com shoppers save $450 after comparing car insurance quotes with us; and, all it takes is a few minutes to compare quotes from our network of over 30 insurance providers.
+All it takes is a few minutes to compare quotes from our network of over 30 insurance providers.